Does brodifacoum and warfrin rat and mouse poison make rodents thirsty?

 Some of these products, such as brodifacoum are second-generation anticoagulants with very low lethal dosage.
 In other words, they can be dangerous.
 In addition to this, there have recently been many changes to the rules regarding the use of rodenticides.

 Rodent control is best left to the experts.
-If you are experiencing issues with rodents, call your local Orkin branch and schedule a home inspection.
-A highly trained, local Orkin Man who will come to your home, evaluate the situation, make recommendations and, if necessary, come up with a treatment plan to resolve your rodent problem.
+If you are experiencing issues with rodents, call Orkin and schedule a home inspection.
+A highly trained Orkin Pest Specialist will come to your home, evaluate the situation, make recommendations, and if necessary, come up with a treatment plan to resolve your rodent problem.

 Our Pest Library